polkadot-developers/polkadot-docs/develop/application-devs/system-parachains/interact-asset-hub.md

    _([example](https://polkadot.subscan.io/xcm_message/polkadot-3effaf637dd2a3ac5a644ccc693cbf58a6957d84){target=\_blank})_:

-   - The [event](https://hydradx.subscan.io/extrinsic/5136464-2?event=5136464-7){target=\_blank} to look for in the Parachain side is called `parachainsystem (UpwardMessageSent)`, and the parameter `message_hash` in this event identifies the XCM transfer.
+   - The [event](https://hydradx.subscan.io/extrinsic/5136464-2?event=5136464-7){target=\_blank} to look for in the parachain side is called `parachainsystem (UpwardMessageSent)`, and the parameter `message_hash` in this event identifies the XCM transfer.
    - The [event](https://polkadot.subscan.io/block/20810935?tab=event&&event=20810935-4){target=\_blank} to track in
-     the relay chain side is called `messagequeue (Processed)`, and the parameter `id` of the event should be the same as the `message_hash` found in the Parachain event.
+     the relay chain side is called `messagequeue (Processed)`, and the parameter `id` of the event should be the same as the `message_hash` found in the parachain event.

-2. For an XCM transfer from a relay chain to a Parachain _([example](https://polkadot.subscan.io/xcm_message/polkadot-b2f455ed6ca1b4fdea746dfe8d150c10ec74440e){target=\_blank})_:
+2. For an XCM transfer from a relay chain to a parachain _([example](https://polkadot.subscan.io/xcm_message/polkadot-b2f455ed6ca1b4fdea746dfe8d150c10ec74440e){target=\_blank})_:

    - The [event](https://polkadot.subscan.io/extrinsic/20810793-2?event=20810793-53){target=\_blank} to look for in the relay chain side is called `xcmPallet (sent)`, and the parameter `message_id` in this event identifies the XCM transfer.
-   - The [event](https://moonbeam.subscan.io/extrinsic/6174523-0?event=6174523-5){target=\_blank} to look for in the Parachain side is called `dmpqueue (ExecutedDownward)`, and the parameter that identifies the XCM message is either called `message_hash` or `message_id`.
+   - The [event](https://moonbeam.subscan.io/extrinsic/6174523-0?event=6174523-5){target=\_blank} to look for in the parachain side is called `dmpqueue (ExecutedDownward)`, and the parameter that identifies the XCM message is either called `message_hash` or `message_id`.

-3. For an XCM transfer from a System Parachain to a Parachain _([example](https://polkadot.subscan.io/xcm_message/polkadot-72ed4496d1cb793e10084170548d5caf622ea338){target=\_blank})_:
+3. For an XCM transfer from a system parachain to a parachain _([example](https://polkadot.subscan.io/xcm_message/polkadot-72ed4496d1cb793e10084170548d5caf622ea338){target=\_blank})_:

    - The [event](https://assethub-polkadot.subscan.io/extrinsic/6275027-4?event=6275027-22){target=\_blank} to look
-     for in the System Parachain side is called `xcmpqueue (XcmpMessageSent)`, and again the `message_hash` is one of the parameters of the event.
+     for in the system parachain side is called `xcmpqueue (XcmpMessageSent)`, and again the `message_hash` is one of the parameters of the event.
    - The corresponding [event](https://hydradx.subscan.io/extrinsic/5135860-1?event=5135860-6){target=\_blank} in
-     the Parachain side is the `xcmpqueue (Success)` and the `message_hash` found in that event should have the same value as the one in the System parachain.
+     the parachain side is the `xcmpqueue (Success)` and the `message_hash` found in that event should have the same value as the one in the system parachain.

 #### Monitoring of Failed XCM Transfers